tomstryhn/ADObjectOwner/README.md

 # ADObjectOwner PowerShell Module

-PowerShell Module, for making the process of changing the Owner of bulk ADObjects so much more simple.
+PowerShell Module, for making the process of changing the Owner of ADObjects simple.

 ## Table of Content